There is a difference between looking stylish and looking expensive.

 You cannot have a polished and elevated wardrobe with all wash and wear pieces.
 When I worked with personal clients, I was always so surprised at how many women didn’t want to deal with dry cleaning.

-I get that it adds up, and some people avoid it for environmental and health reasons, but it made my job impossible because all cotton is cute, not elegant.
+I get that it adds up, and some people avoid it for environmental and health reasons, but it made my job impossible because all cotton is cute, it’s not always elegant.

-Unless you’re a personal trainer, you need pieces with structure, some lining, better blends like silk and cashmere and a few delicate details, all of which require extra care in washing.
+Unless you’re a personal trainer, you need pieces with structure, some lining, better blends like silk and cashmere and a few delicate details.
+This means it requires extra effort to take care of your clothing.

 Expensive Style Needs The Right Accessories